-These have currently been set to comply with LCC password policy, which has been based on National Cyber Security Centre guidance.
+These have currently been set to comply with LCC password policy.

-Altair allows for the creation of specific roles within it's framework to limit users access to certain functionality within the system.
+Altair allows for the creation of specific roles within its framework to limit users access to certain functionality within the system.

-There are currently five roles used by pensions staff:
+There are currently seven roles used by pensions staff: